podio/podio-objc-platform/authentication/index.md

 ## Saving and restoring a session across app launches

-If your app is terminated, the shared `PKCClient` instance will no longer have a token once your app is re-launced.
+If your app is terminated, the shared `PKTClient` instance will no longer have a token once your app is re-launced.
 This means that if you want the previous user session to live on, you need to store the authentication token in the Keychain when it changes and restore it from the Keychain when the app is re-launced.
 Luckily, PodioPlatformKit can take care of that for you!

-PodioPlatformKit provides a protocol called `PKCTokenStore` and a concrete class `PKCKeychainTokenStore` which stores the token in the iOS or OS X Keychain.
+PodioPlatformKit provides a protocol called `PKTTokenStore` and a concrete class `PKTKeychainTokenStore` which stores the token in the iOS or OS X Keychain.
 All you need to do is add the following line after your call to `-setupWithAPIKey:secret:` in `-application:didFinishLaunchingWithOptions:`:

 {% highlight objective-c %}
 ...